-A training method that basically focusses on lengthening the time your muscle is under load.
+A training method that basically focuses on lengthening the time your muscle is under load.
 Plus it requires super slow reps.
-The idea is to fatigue type 1 muscle fibers, which will activate type 2 muscle fibers and then to fatigue type 2 muscle fibers as well.
+The idea is to fatigue type 1 muscle fibers, which will activate type 2 muscle fibers, and then to fatigue type 2 muscle fibers as well.

 This practice involves training an exercise to failure.
 It then removes a certain amount of resistance.
-And then quickly trains the muscles to failure again.
+And then quickly trains the muscles to fail again.
 This is repeated many times.
-The result great because the volume increases and the muscles get fatigued to the maximum.
+The result is great because the volume increases and the muscles get fatigued to the maximum.

 But does metabolic stress training really work?